cancelei/Portfolio-Cancelei/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Desktop Version of all sections available as Mobile version.
-- Animations
+- Animations and Transitions.
-- Making the Page fully accessible.
+- Making the Page fully accessible with best practices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>